 Thor shut his eyes and let his fingers fall away, hands coming to gather in the space between his knees.
 "There are many dark things in all the worlds Sif, and had you been there you would know."

 "You forget thunder-caller, I was there for many months before you and he went off to be heroes."
 She came forward, advancing delicately until two small hands were on either side of his head, fingers pressed softly to his temples.
+The very same fingers he’d seen crush skulls and pour ale beside him.
 He let out a breath and she went on.
 "I would know what heroism demanded such harsh decisions."

 "You know, shieldmaiden—"